Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/mitid-android.md

 - package_name: Replace with your Android app’s package name.
 - sha256_cert_fingerprints: Replace with your app’s certificate fingerprint.
-- Host this file at https://your-domain.com/.well-known/assetlinks.json.
+- Host this file at https://your.app.domain/.well-known/assetlinks.json.

 ### Webpage JavaScript Integration
-On your webpage hosted at your-domain.com, include JavaScript to listen for and validate messages coming from your Android app.
+On your webpage hosted at your.app.domain, include JavaScript to listen for and validate messages coming from your Android app.
 The expected origin should follow the format: android-app://<your.app.domain>/<your.app.package>.

 ```javascript